RulinShao/cse599/policies.md

 The focus of the class is on reading, discussing, and writing about research papers.
 All work must be your own, original work.
 You may discuss the papers with other students in the class, but you must write up all final submissions on your own unless otherwise specified.
 You are expected to maintain the utmost level of academic integrity in the course.

-### Class participation (16%)
+### Class participation (17%)
 - All students are expected to ask questions and participate in paper discussions in person.
 Please email the course staff if you are unable to attend class in person.

-### Paper reflections (18%)
+### Paper reflections (17%)
-- We will cover 18 pairs of papers in class.
+- We will cover 17 pairs of papers in class.
 For each pair, submit paper reflections through Gradescope by 11:59pm the day before class.
 - The reflections for each pair of papers is worth 1% of the total grade and will be graded on a pass/fail basis.
 - Presenters still need to submit reflections for the papers they are presenting.

 ### Paper presentation (16%)
 - Students will pair up to be presenters for a class.
-Each pair will get the same grade, barring exceptional circumstances.
+Each class will have one pair of student presenters.
+During the quarter, every student is expected to present at least once.
 - Presenters should email their slides to the course staff by 11:59pm two days before class.
+- Both students will get the same grade, barring exceptional circumstances.
 - Because we have more papers than students, some students will present twice.
 Students who present twice will receive up to 10% extra credit.

 ### Course project (50%), broken down as follows:
 - Proposal (5%), due 11:59pm February 2
 - Project presentation (10%), in class on March 8
 - Writeup (35%), due 11:59pm March 11
 - Students are encouraged to form groups of up to 3 students.
+All members of the group will get the same grade, barring exceptional circumstances.
 - The project can be a detailed proposal (i.e., everything but the results section of a paper).
 Students who do a full project (with experimental/theoretical results) will receive up to 10% extra credit.